 Registration is NOW OPEN online and mail-in.

 The top 3 male and females receive unique gifts from the Twisted Shamrock.
-The top male & female masters, grandmasters and senior runners will receive gifts from New Balance.
+The top overall male & female, plus overall masters, grandmasters and senior runners will receive gifts from New Balance.

-There are also prizes for best individual, pair and group costumes.
+There are also prizes for best costumes: top three male and female individual, kids and first over team/group costumes.

 You are encouraged to bring a canned good to donate to the St. Patrick’s Senior Center.
 There will be a booth and banner next to the sound stage.